budulinek/arduino-altherma-controller/README.md

 **Date**.
 Shows internal date and time of the heat pump.

 **Daikin EEPROM Writes**.
-Every time you send **Write Packet** through the web interface or a commands via UDP, settings of the main Daikin controller (= controller on your heat pump) change and new values are written to its internal EEPROM. **<ins>Your main Daikin controller's EEPROM has a limited number of writes, so keep an eye on this counter in order to prevent EEPROM wear!
+Every time you send **Write Command** through the web interface or a command via UDP, settings of the main Daikin controller (= controller on your heat pump) change and new values are written to its internal EEPROM. **<ins>Your main Daikin controller's EEPROM has a limited number of writes, so keep an eye on this counter in order to prevent EEPROM wear!
 It is adviced to do max 7000 writes per year (19 writes/day on average)</ins>**.
+* **Stats since ...**.
+Date and time since when **Daikin EEPROM Writes** are recorded.
+If you significantly change the date on the heat pump, reset the stats (so that **Average per Day** is calculated properly).
-* **Total**.
-Total number of writes made by this Arduino controller since its first connection to the heat pump.
+* **Total Commands**.
+Total number of writes made by this Arduino controller since the date and time recorded in **Stats since ...**.
 * **Average per Day**.
-Average number of write cycles, should be bellow 19.
+Daily average EEPROM writes, should be bellow 19.
 Calculated from internal date of the heat pump, so if you change the date in heat pump settings, it is recommended to reset the Daikin EEPROM Writes counter.
 * **Yesterday**.
 Number of writes made yesterday, updated at midnight.
 Should not significantly exceed average writes per day.
+* **Today**.
+Number of writes made today / out of daily **EEPROM Write Quota**.
+If you reach the quota and you really need more, you can temporarily (!) increase it in the **P1P2 Settings**

-**Write Packet**.
-Send a P1/P2 write command directly from web interface.
-For testing or reverse-engineering P1/P2 write commands.
+**Write Command**.
+You can send a P1/P2 write command directly from web interface, for testing or reverse-engineering P1/P2 write commands.
 The format of the write command send via web interface is identical to the command sent via UDP:
-* **Type**.
+* **Packet Type**.
 The first byte is the packet type.
-Only supported packet types are listed in the drop-down select menu.
+Only supported packet types are listed in the drop-down menu.
 * **Param**.
 Parameter number, two bytes **<ins>in little endian format</ins>**!
 For example, parameter number 03 is inserted as `03` `00`.
 * **Value**.
 Parameter value, the number of bytes differs for various packet types.
 See PACKET_PARAM_VAL_SIZE in advanced settings for the correct number of bytes.
 Value is also **<ins>in little endian format</ins>**!